Score-based Diffusion Models in Function Space: Denoising Diffusion Operators (DDO)

 We introduce DDO to perform denoising score matching in function space.
 We work on an infinite-dimensional, real, separable Hilbert space \((H, \langle \cdot, \cdot \rangle, \| \cdot \| )\) with the Borel \(\sigma\)-algebra of measurable sets denoted \(\B(H)\)\footnote{While a more general formulation on Banach or even locally convex spaces is possible, explicit computations for Gaussian measures on Hilbert spaces are more readily available and thus we consider this setting.}.
 Since there is no Lebesgue measure in infinite dimensions, there is no standard notion of a probability density; we therefore adopt the more general, measure-theoretic notation to introduce our setting.
 We denote by \(\mu\) a probability measure on \(\B(H)\) which we will call our \textit{data measure}.
 In particular, we assume to have a dataset of samples \(\{u_j\}_{j=1}^N\) where \(u_j \sim \mu\) are i.i.d. random variables.
 These samples are considered to be infinite-dimensional objects, i.e. functions or infinite sequences, before any finite-dimensional discretization is done for the purposes of computation.

-For a corruption process, we consider additive Gaussian perturbations to the data.
-This choice is motivated by the availability of analytical results related to Gaussian measures, the ease and efficiency of sampling Gaussians in infinite dimensions by means of the Karhunen-Lo\'{e}ve expansion~\cite{lord2014anintoroduction} (see Appendix~\ref{sec:kl_expansion}), and the plethora of empirically successful results for denoising score matching with Gaussians in finite dimensions~\cite{song2020denoising, ho2020denoising}.
-We will employ the centered Gaussian measure on \(H\) denoted by \(\mu_0 = N(0,C)\) with covariance operator \(C:H \to H\), which we assume to be self-adjoint, non-negative, and trace-class (nuclear).
-Indeed, these conditions on \(C\) are necessary and sufficient for \(\mu_0\) to be Gaussian on \(H\)~\cite{da1992stochastic}.
+For a corruption process, we consider additive Gaussian perturbations to the data in the form of function-valued GRF perturbations.
+This choice is motivated by the availability of analytical results related to Gaussian measures, the ease and efficiency of sampling Gaussians in infinite dimensions by means of the Karhunen-Lo\'{e}ve expansion~\citep{lord2014anintoroduction} (see \appref{sec:kl_expansion}), and the plethora of empirically successful results for denoising score matching with Gaussians in finite dimensions~\citep{song2020denoising, ho2020denoising}.
+We employ the centered Gaussian measure on \(H\) denoted by \(\mu_0 = N(0,C)\) with a covariance operator \(C:H \to H\) to be self-adjoint, non-negative, and trace-class (nuclear).
+Indeed, these conditions on \(C\) are necessary and sufficient for \(\mu_0\) to be Gaussian on \(H\)~\citep{da1992stochastic}.
 We note that since trace-class implies compact, the identity covariance operator is ruled-out as \(H\) is infinite-dimensional.
-In particular, white noise does not live in \(H\) but must rather be defined on a larger space \cite{da1992stochastic}.
-We will show empirically that by working with noise defined on \(H\) our method remains discretizationally invariant with respect to the data.
-On the other hand, working with white noise breaks this property precisely because white noise samples are less regular compared to the elements of \(H\).
+In particular, white noise does not live in \(H\) but must rather be defined on a larger space \citep{da1992stochastic}.
+We show empirically that by working with noise defined on \(H\) our method remains discretizationally invariant with respect to the data.
+On the other hand, working with white noise breaks this property precisely because white noise samples are not regular compared to the elements of \(H\).